top of page

 Final data submission to Finance.
 Review and sign off on asset register.
 Support external auditors with documentation.

-Real-world example: A regional Queensland council discovered in late May that $2.3 million in stormwater infrastructure completed in February had never been added to the asset register.
+Here is a Real-world example: A regional Queensland council discovered in late May that $2.3 million in stormwater infrastructure completed in February had never been added to the asset register.
 The scramble to value, inspect, and record those assets in time for the audit created enormous pressure and a near-miss with their external auditors.
 Starting reconciliation in March would have caught this months earlier.

-Tip 2: Know What Each Department Needs to Deliver
+2: Know What Each Department Needs to Deliver

 FYE is a whole-of-council exercise.
 Each department within your Infrastructure Asset Management function has a specific role to play and Finance and Governance can only do their jobs if departments deliver accurate, complete data on time.